cyrilcolinet/epytodo_2017/README.md

 # Bonus

-> :exclamation: Do not integrate any extra features like allowing PUT or DELETE methods into your main delivery.
+> :exclamation: Do not integrate any extra features like allowing PUT or DELETE methods into your main delivery.<br />
 > Do this into a bonus directory

 Here is a minimal list of what you can do as a bonus: